slow is delicious Small farm, big heart. KuneKune pigs hatching eggs

 Our gentle, respectful solution is to utilize a combination of low-impact animal foraging and careful planting.
 The animals put nutrients into the ground and build soil texture, and we then soak up those nutrients and keep them safely in plant matter so there is minimal to zero runoff.
 The animals return the following year and turn those nutrients into meat, milk, and eggs, and the cycle continues.

-At every stage we’re leaving the land better than we found it, increasing organic matter, encouraging biodiversity, and protecting groundwater.
+At every stage we’re leaving the land better than we found it, increasing organic matter, encouraging biodiversity, and protecting groundwater – doing things the hard way on purpose, practicing patience, and proving that this crazy project really can feed a family and nurture a community.

 Ginger Bee Farm homestead and barn in Plaistow, New Hampshire